BSN Veterans Option

 - Statement of Purpose

-You need a minimum of 60 college-level credits, to include completion of required prerequisites (you may be able to get credit for some of these with your military training and experience):
+You need a minimum of 60 college-level credits, to include completion of required prerequisites (you may be able to get credit for some of these with your military training and experience).
+You must have completed the following prerequisite coursework with grades of C or better and a minimum course GPA of 3.0 before the start of the program:

 - 6-8 semester hours Human Anatomy and Physiology (6-8 semester hours, labs required)